 The citizens of Brave New World's futuristic society are in a constant state of imprisonment.
-But because they've been conditioned to love their servitude, no one seems to have any problem with this.
+But, just like your trusty family dog, they've been conditioned to love their servitude and no one seems to have any problem with it.
 Well, almost no one.
 As one character so deftly points out, being happy all the time is its own sort of prison; being a human is about having the right to be unhappy.
-The prison bars are made of brainwashing sayings, of drugs and promiscuity, and not of iron or steel.
+The prison bars are made of brainwashing catchphrases, drugs, and promiscuity—not of iron or steel.
 Because confinement happens in the mind, so too is freedom a mental state.

 John is as much a prisoner of conditioning as are the adults of the civilized world.